microsoft/component-detection/docs/detectors/vcpkg.md

 ## Requirements

 vcpkg detection triggers off of `vcpkg.spdx.json` files found under the scan directory.
-You must use a version of vcpkg in your build that generates SBOM files.
+You must use a version of vcpkg in your build that generates SBOM files (newer than 2022-05-05).

 ## Detection strategy